History of women in linguistics: Francisca de Chantal Álvares (1742- post 1800 CE)

 Francisca de Chantal Álvares, also known as Ana Inácia do Coração de Jesus, was the sister of Manuel Álvares and a novice of the Order of the Visitation of Holy Mary, a religious institution that played an important role in female education.
 Her importance as a linguist lies in the fact that she authored the first female Portuguese grammar dedicated to an exclusively female audience in 1786, entitled Breve compendio da grammatica portugueza para uso das meninas que se educaõ no Mosteiro da Vizitaçaõ de Lisboa (Brief Compendium of the Portuguese Grammar for the Use of Girls, Who Are Educated in the Visitation Monastery of Lisbon).

 The work was meant for use as a Visitande school manual and should be regarded as a semi-anonymous work.
 While the titlepage only alludes to a female author with the inscription: 'Por huma religioza do mesmo mosteiro' ('By a nun of the same monastery'), which is followed by the abbreviation 'F. C.', excerpts from the Historia da Fundação do Mosteiro da Vizitação em Lisboa (History of the Foundation of the Visitation Monastery in Lisbon) prove that this abbreviation refers to Francisca de Chantal Álvares.
 As earlier Portuguese grammars were solely geared towards a male audience, Álvares' work constituted the first Portuguese Grammaire des dames (Grammar Book for Ladies) and with it the foundation of female grammaticography in Portuguese.
-The female school setting of Álvares' work, then, is also reflected in her example sentences, which feature more women then those in other grammars, and these women are exclusively portrayed as involved in school activities.
+The female school setting of Álvares' work, then, is also reflected in her example sentences, which feature more women than those in other grammars, and these women are exclusively portrayed as involved in school activities.

 One of Álvares' grammatical sources was Lobato's 1770 Arte da Grammatica da Lingua Portuguesa (The Art of Portuguese Grammar), the first Portuguese grammar officially adopted by the male public school system.
 Like Lobato, the Breve compendio shows that in 18th-century Portugal learning the mother tongue was of great importance, as it supplied a foundation for learning other languages.
 Knowledge of French, in particular, was regarded as crucial, because it was a prestigious language that granted the Portuguese access to a broader European culture, including literature, fashion, and arts.
 The concise Breve compendio, then, with its 58 pages, does not aim to cover all of Portuguese grammar, but instead offers a brief outline of what is most relevant in order to prepare students for foreign language learning.
 While, because of the prominence of modern languages, Latin was no longer considered the main cornerstone of language teaching for the Visitandines, Álvares still adopted the Latin grammar tradition by emphasising syntax and morphology, but deprioritising orthography and prosody.
 Nonetheless, the order in which she discussed these four traditional parts was rather unconventional.